Cats-n-coffee/dashboard-portal-fe/README.md

-This project is oriented mainly towards design, a way for me to see if I can use all I have learned so far about HTML, CSS and design on a dashboard that contains a lot of elements.
+This project is oriented mainly towards design, it is purely front end, mainly HTML and CSS.

+The login page is only a design exercise, the actual form is not active.
+The Facebook and Google login buttons direct to the dashboard.

 The sliding sidebar is position: absolute and z-index was adjusted.
 The sliding is applied with translateX() to avoid modifying any other element such as width or